skysoft501/BIOS-COUNTY/README.md

 * Game Player Profile

-* Quick Escape key 'x+Enter' so your boss don't catch your indulgence 😁"
+* Quick Escape key 'x+Enter' so your boss don't sneak into your indulgence 😁"

 * Quite addictive, particularly at a work place.